Kyla Kissick is an ‘inspiration’ for the Princeton volleyball team

 Kyla, 30, who graduated from PHS in 2015, says she likes being team manager, because she likes the girls and helping them out.

-She adds that “Coach Puck is fun to hang out with and I want to make my cousin, (former player) Katie Bates proud.”
+She said that “Coach Puck is fun to hang out with, and I want to make my cousin, [former player] Katie Bates proud.”

 When asked what her favorite part of being with the team is, Kyla said, “Hanging out with everyone and helping the girls get the balls during warmups.”